chaudhuri-ab/weather_app/readme.txt

     - Open a browser and navigate to: http://localhost:3000

-    - Enter a valid Longitude and Lattitude (e.g. lat=30.3119&lon=95.4561 for Conroe, TX).
+    - Enter a valid Longitude and Latitude (e.g. lat=30.3119&lon=95.4561 for Conroe, TX).
 The application should query the API server and then the API server will query the OpenWeather API.

 ISSUES: